ovn-org/ovn/Documentation/intro/install/general.rst

     $ ./configure --enable-shared

-To use a specific C compiler for compiling Open vSwitch user programs, also specify it on the configure command line, like so::
+To use a specific C compiler for compiling OVN user programs, also specify it on the configure command line, like so::

     $ ./configure CC=gcc-4.2